forrazh/forrazh/README.md

 My profile picture is from `「蜘蛛ですがなにか？」` (aka: "I'm a spider, so what ?").

 ### I am currently working on :
 - an Android weather app (Pretty original, isn't it ?) in Kotlin...
-I will try out Dagger / Hilt with this project!
+- creating then hosting on a Raspberry PI my own SMTP server *and try to make it secured enough D:*

 ### I am currently planning to work on :
 - The [Odin Project](https://www.theodinproject.com/) (probably in Kotlin if I don't care... *grinning*) <- Probably the next one up after the weather app